Frequently Asked Questions

 classes can prepare me for the

 At Dyson, students strive for understanding and development of transferrable skill sets that can facilitate future transitions into the working world.
 Resources beyond classes allow for increased practical application and understanding of workplace scenarios.
 Business clubs offer relevant experience in certain fields, such as finance or consulting, while simultaneously covering technical and soft skills for professional development.
 Many of these also offer workshops available to even non-members who are eager to learn.
 Beyond traditional business clubs, leadership positions in any capacity can provide valuable competencies in working with others.
 Career services resources are also invaluable, whether they are seminars in developing work skills or contacts for established alumni willing to help.
 These all help in securing internships or externships that provide firsthand experience in industries of interest, that could lead to a job further down the line.
+If any further questions or concerns arise, every student is assigned an academic and faculty advisor to guide them through this process.

 What are the options for studying

 There are a wide range of opportunities for students looking to study abroad.
 With programs in hundreds of cities around the world in a broad scope of interests, students are enriched with unique possibilities to immerse themselves in completely new perspectives.
-Most students choose to go abroad during their junior year, and the CALS Abroad office works with students to ensure that all students have the opportunity to participate in a program of their choice.
+Most students choose to go abroad during their junior year, and the Dyson Student Services office works with students to ensure that all students have the opportunity to participate in a program of their choice.
 Though junior year is typically dedicated to internship recruitment, there are many internship friendly programs that allow students to be back in time for interview processes.
 Furthermore, for those not able to study abroad, international internships or summer programs are readily available through joint efforts by career services and the abroad programs.